vishwajith2402/Library-Management-System-with-influence-of-DBMScription-/README.md

+Global Library Intelligence System is a modern desktop-based Library Management System developed using Python, Tkinter, and SQLite.
+The project is designed to efficiently manage book records and track their availability across multiple libraries using a structured relational database approach.
+It demonstrates the practical implementation of Database Management System (DBMS) concepts such as CRUD operations (Create, Read, Update, Delete), primary keys, foreign keys, and data filtering through a user-friendly graphical interface.

+The system provides an interactive dashboard that displays key statistics including total number of books, categories, and library records.
+Users can easily search books by title, view the complete book collection, and track the libraries where a particular book is available.
+The system also includes a category filter, allowing books to be organized into genres such as Fiction, Comics, Movie Books, Programming, Self Development, Indian Literature, Sci-Fi, and Classic literature.

+Administrators can efficiently manage the database using options to add new books, update existing records, delete unwanted entries, and store library availability information.
+The advanced search feature allows filtering using multiple fields such as title, author, year, and category, improving accuracy and usability.
+A structured About page explains the project workflow, database design, and technologies used.

+The application features a modern user interface designed with an Olive Green, Black, and Gold theme, providing a professional appearance suitable for academic demonstration and portfolio presentation.
 # Library-Management-System-with-influence-of-DBMScription-
 It can be applied in college libraries, school libraries, digital library systems, and book inventory management systems.
 It serves as a strong example of integrating database design with GUI development to build a practical and scalable information management system.